omnetpp/omnetpp/doc/src/userguide/ide-extensions.rst

 =================

 There are several ways to extend the functionality of the |omnet++| IDE.
-The Simulation IDE is based on the Eclipse platform, but extends it with new editors, views, wizards, and other functionality.
+The Simulation IDE is based on the Eclipse platform but extends it with new editors, views, wizards, and other functionality.

 Installing New Features
 -----------------------